DNS RobotDNS Propagation Checker

 If your DNS is not propagating, the most common cause is high TTL values.
 Common TTL values: 300s (5 min) for fast changes, 3600s (1 hour) for standard records, 86400s (24 hours) for stable records.
 If your old records had a 24-hour TTL, resolvers will serve cached data for up to 24 hours regardless of your update.

-Other reasons DNS might not propagate: incorrect record syntax at your registrar, nameserver delegation issues, or ISPs that ignore TTL values and cache longer than specified.
 Pro tip: Before making DNS changes, lower your TTL to 300 seconds and wait for the old TTL to expire.
 After confirming propagation with our DNS propagation checker, raise TTL back to a higher value.
+Also verify your changes saved correctly in the registrar’s control panel — some panels fail silently on syntax errors.

 Common DNS Issues and How to Fix Them